Pennsylvania Turnpike/Interstate 95 Interchange Project: Design and construction

 The multi-phased construction began in late 2010, and the approved design called for Stage 1 to tentatively end in 2020.
 Groundbreaking for the interchange took place on July 30, 2013, with Governor Tom Corbett in attendance.
 Construction of the first stage of the interchange, supplying the mainline movements of I-95, began in late 2014.
 In order to accommodate the projected high traffic volume, a new toll plaza, completed in January 2016, was constructed about 2 mi west of the interchange, terminating the ticket system on the Pennsylvania Turnpike.
 The former toll plaza at the Delaware River bridge was converted to an electronic toll gantry which collects a flat-rate toll for west/southbound traffic only.
 In March 2018, I-95 was renumbered to I-295 between US 1 in Lawrence Township, New Jersey and Taylorsville Road in Lower Makefield Township, Pennsylvania.
 In July 2018, I-295 was extended southward to the future Pennsylvania Turnpike interchange, switching cardinal directions at Taylorsville Road, with northbound becoming westbound, even though the road actually goes south from that point.
 The two flyover ramps that officially bridge the I-95 gap opened on September 22, 2018, before the completion of Stage 1.
-This stage also called for the widening of the turnpike between exits 351 (US 1) and 42 (US 13) from four lanes to six, and reconstruction of the turnpike's interchange with US 13; the latter was completed by February 2021.
+This stage also called for the widening of the turnpike between exits 351 (US 1) and 42 (US 13) from four lanes to six, and reconstruction of the turnpike's interchange with US 13.

-Stage 2 of the project involves the construction of ramps supplying the remaining six movements between I-276, I-95, and I-295, the replacement of three overpasses along the turnpike (two of which have already been completed), reconstruction of the Bensalem Interchange with US 1, and further widening of the turnpike.
+Stage 2 of the project involves the construction of ramps supplying the remaining six movements between I-276, I-95, and I-295, the replacement of three overpasses along the turnpike, reconstruction of the Bensalem Interchange with US 1, and further widening of the turnpike.
 This stage will begin when funding is available.

 The third and final stage was supposed to consist of the construction of a second eastbound/northbound span of the Delaware River–Turnpike Toll Bridge across the Delaware River, adjacent to the current one, which would have allowed each direction of traffic to utilize separate bridge spans.
 However, in 2017, a fracture was discovered in the existing structure, causing the Commission and Authority to change their plans for the project.
 Currently, PTC and NJTA plan to replace the bridge in its entirety.
 Construction is expected to begin no earlier than 2025.

 The first stage of the project, which includes the new toll plaza, widening, and the flyover ramps between I-95 and the turnpike, is projected to cost about $553 million.
 The flyover ramps are expected to cost $142.9 million, with $100 million coming from federal funds and the remainder from the turnpike commission.
 The Pennsylvania Turnpike Commission is borrowing money from foreign investors in order to provide funding for the project.
 The remaining stages of the project are unfunded, with a projected total cost of $1.1 billion for the entire project.